-Beachcombing can be a great family activity and can keep everyone active and enjoying themselves for hours.
+Our top 10 beachcombing tips, beachcombing can be a great family activity and can keep everyone active and enjoy themselves for hours.

-Here are Coast radar’s top 10 beachcombing tips to make your visit even more enjoyable:
+Here are Coast Radar’s top 10 beachcombing tips to make your time as a beachcomber even more enjoyable:

 - What to take.

 Here is a list of some items you may want to remember so you’re prepared: